lewisling/3DFamilyTreeFileUtility/README.md

 For now, this is simply the file utility that creates a Family History Data File that the 3D Application will use to read in the
 Family History information that will be mapped into the 3D world.

+About this project:
+This solution was created using Microsoft Visual Studio 2015, and requires the FamilySearch & Gedcomx API SDK.
+I am importing these as NuGet packages.

+The FamilySearch.config file contains defaults for the Family Search Authentication.
+The only required field is the "developerKey" field.
+Other fields are here as a convenience to set up defaults.

 ---
 Over all Concept:
 ---

 Walk, Jump, and Play through your family history!
 3D Family Tree gives a new twist to family history which makes it more personal, approachable and immersive.

 Try A VERY EARLY PROTOTYPE here: www.shuskey.com/3dtree/